A-bee01/A-bee01.github.io/README.md

 ### Project objective

-Our project is a a web application built a safe space for marginalized girls and women who have been affected sexually, mentally, giving them access to educational audios, a platform for seeking support from a professionals, and a space for individuals
+Our project is a web application built a safe space for marginalized girls and women who have been affected sexually, mentally, giving them access to educational audios, a platform for seeking support from a professionals, and a space for individuals